sm11197/sm11197.github.io/README.md

 Rscript _run_rmarkdown.R
 ```
 OR
-Directly run in RStudio, no need for _run_rmarkdown.R
+Directly run in RStudio, no need for _run_rmarkdown.R (don't forget to set the library)

 The result will be name_of_rmd.html (or whatever name/output extension you chose)